 Welcome to my art blog!
 Why a blog?
-Because I love art and I love to communicate-what could be more perfect?
+Because I love art and I love to communicate and to share my enthusiasm-what could be more perfect?
 I hope you will follow along with me on this journey and that you find inspiration here!

 For me it’s true that even the worst day involved in an artistic endeavor is better than most any other day doing something else.
 So, to begin with, where do I find inspiration?
 After that, who knows what artistic subjects I might touch on…

 We have a sweet, rescued dog that I named Izzy, who has been with us for over 9 years now.
 She probably rescued us far more than we rescued her!
 She is a mixed breed “mutt” that is the light of my life, so sweet-natured that I truly believe that she is the gentlest soul I have ever known.
 She also has a perennial “bad hair day” thing going, which makes even sketching her a challenge.
 I have only done that twice, with decent results, and I knew that I had to attempt to paint a portrait someday.
 That day came in late January and, even though this painting isn’t perfect, I’m so glad I tried and that I now have this painting of my sweetie!
 The reference was mostly a photo that I took on Christmas Day, 2015; after we opened gifts, I stuck the red bow on her and grabbed my camera.
 But, in doing the painting, I spent a lot of time studying her, especially her eyes, to get as close as possible.
 I must add that painting her portrait was a huge challenge!